TCP-Lab/x.FASTQ/README.md

 or moving to new host machines.
 Only _NGS Software_ and _QC Tools_ paths need to be specified here.
 However all _QC Tools_ can be used by **x.FASTQ** even if their path is unknown but their have been made globally visible on the remote machine.
-In addition, if BBDuk cannot be found through `install_path.txt`, while `trimfastq.sh` quits, while the standalone `trimmer.sh` interactively prompts the user to input a new path runtime.
+In addition, if BBDuk cannot be found through `install_path.txt`, the standalone `trimmer.sh` interactively prompts the user to input a new path runtime, in contrast to `trimfastq.sh` that simply quits the program.

 ### Updating
 To updated **x.FASTQ** just `git pull` the repo.
 Previous steps need to be